mateuszcesarz/fixer/README.md

 To serve test report on local machine make sure you have run tests using `mvn clean test` command before, then use below command:
 ```
 allure serve target/allure-results
-(IT REQUIRES ALLURE ON YOUR LOCAL MACHINE IN ORDER TO RUN)
+(IT REQUIRES ALLURE ON YOUR LOCAL MACHINE IN ORDER TO RUN)[i thinnk so]
 ```